 4. Allow their students to learn from each other

-A modern teacher encourages collaborative learning where weak students can learn from intelligent students in healthy and positive way.
+A modern teacher encourages collaborative learning where weak students can learn from intelligent students in a healthy and positive way.

 Related Posts :